 I setup the Willesden Herald international short story competition in 2005.
 My role has been to select longlists and shortlists, with help from friends on a couple of occasions.
 Guest judges then chose the winning entries.
 After a gap of two years, coinciding with the Covid pandemic, we returned with a new competition in 2022.
 See NewShortStories.com for more details.

-“Stephen Moran was born in Dublin.
+Stephen Moran was born in Dublin.
 He made his way to London in his mid-twenties and stayed.
-There he combined a career in database software with writing poetry, fiction and editing.
-His latest book is Day of the Flying Leaves (Selected Poems, 2021).
-He previously published a short story collection ‘The London Silence and Other Stories’.
-He has also edited or co-edited eleven anthologies of fiction and two of poetry.
-His blog Stephen Moran’s Museum of Illusions, begun in 2003, continues to the present date.”
-(Amazon Author Page)
+There he combined a career in software with writing poetry, fiction and editing.
+He published a short story collection The London Silence and Other Stories in 2004, and a volume of poetry Day of the Flying Leaves in 2021.
+He has also edited or co-edited several anthologies of fiction and of poetry.
+His blog Stephen Moran’s Museum of Illusions, begun in 2003, continues to the present date.

 You must be logged in to post a comment.